UK Mortgages for Expats in Spain

 • Rate Comparison: Evaluating the latest mortgage options in the market to decide on potential savings and the viability of switching lenders.

-Very important – when considering remortgaging and switching to a new lender – ALL costs should be considered in order to determine viability.
+Very important – when considering remortgaging and switching to a new lender – all costs should be considered in order to determine viability.
 These include any fees for a new product, as well as potential Early Repayment Charges (ERCs) which would need to be paid if you end your existing mortgage early whilst still in a fixed term.

 Challenges Expats in Spain Face & How We Help